viktor-ferenczi/ai-dev-proto/README.md

 There is no default value.
 It is required to set this variable in order to use SonarScanner.

+### Configuration files

+There is a configuration hierarchy:
+1. Environment variables (user or system level)
+2. User level configuration file
+3. Project level configuration file
+4. Command line arguments

+Values defined at a higher number above take precedence.

+#### User level

+User level configuration folder:
+- Linux/Mac/UNIX: `~/.aidev`
+- Windows: `%HOMEPATH%\.aidev`

+1. Run `aidev` once.
+It will create the above folder and a `default.toml` with the default values in them (any overrides in environment variables already apply).
+2. Copy `default.toml` as `config.toml` in the same folder.
+3. Customize the settings as needed.
+It is suggested to remove or comment out (`#`) the ones you want to keep at their default value.

+#### Project level

+1. Create an `.aidev` subdirectory in your Git working copy folder.
+2. Copy the user level `default.toml` as `config.toml` in the same folder.
+3. Customize the settings as needed, remove those which you want to keep at their defaults.

+It is suggested to override `PROJECT_NAME` here to match the SonarQube project name and the naming of the C# projects inside the solution.

 ### Analyzer

 [Install SonarQube Scanner tool into your project](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet/)